 Utility allowance for a family shall be the lower of: (1) The utility allowance amount for the family unit size; or (2) the utility allowance amount for the unit size of the unit rented by the family.

-The HA must approve a utility allowance higher than the applicable amount if such a higher utility allowance is needed as a reasonable accommodation for a disabled family member.

 At reexamination, the HA must use the HA current utility allowance schedule.

-Reasonable accommodation: On request from a family that includes a person with disabilities, the HA must approve a utility allowance which is higher than the applicable amount on the utility allowance schedule if a higher utility allowance is needed as a reasonable accommodation to make the program accessible to and usable by the family member with a disability (Reference 4.b above).
+Reasonable accommodation: On request from a family that includes a person with disabilities, the HA must approve a utility allowance which is higher than the applicable amount on the utility allowance schedule if a higher utility allowance is needed as a reasonable accommodation to make the program accessible to and usable by the family member with a disability.

 Adjustment to Contract Rents